yanivfl/Fast-Food-Reviews-MERN-/README.md

 ## Running Locally
 ###Google Maps API Key: <br>
-Create a new API key from the Google developer console, making sure that Maps JavaScript API has been enabled.
-Copy that key into your .env file creating an ENV var with the name REACT_APP_KEY
+Create a new API key from the Google developer console, making sure that Maps JavaScript API has been enabled. <br> Copy that key into your .env file creating an ENV var with the name REACT_APP_KEY

 ### To start the server:
     1. start mongodb using mongod